| | |

 3. Get out on foot.

 Following on from the point above, a guided bush walk is a great way to experience the Kruger National Park.
-These walks generally take place to coincide with the peak hours of animal activity, in the early morning or late afternoon.
-Although the idea of being out on foot amongst wild animals might sound a little daunting, in our opinion, that is exactly why you should do it!
-Viewing game from a car removes an animal’s ‘wildness’ – you can drive right up to a lion because you are completely protected inside your vehicle!
-On the other hand, there is nothing like coming across an elephant on foot to make you really appreciate its size!
-On top of this, in a vehicle you miss out on the sounds and smells of the bush.
-There are also countless incredible smaller sights that are impossible to see at 40kmph.
-When you are on foot, your senses are heightened and adrenalin levels raised.
-Being out in the same environment as the game you are viewing is a completely unique experience.
+These walks generally coincide with peak animal activity times – early morning or late afternoon.
+Although the idea of being on foot amongst wild animals might sound a little daunting, that’s exactly why you should do it!
+Viewing game from a vehicle removes an animal’s ‘wildness’ – you can drive right up to a lion because you’re safely enclosed.
+On the other hand, coming across an elephant on foot will make you really appreciate its size!

 Getting out on foot gives you a much greater appreciation for the bush.